Fujifilm X-A3 vs Olympus E-PL1

 It is notable that the X-A3 offers wifi support, while the E-PL1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the X-A3 and the E-PL1 have been discontinued, but can regularly be found used on eBay.
+Both the X-A3 and the E-PL1 have been discontinued, but can regularly be found used on ebay.
 The E-PL1 was replaced by the Olympus E-PL2, while the X-A3 was followed by the Fujifilm X-A5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.
+Further information on the features and operation of the X-A3 and E-PL1 can be found, respectively, in the Fujifilm X-A3 Manual (free pdf) or the online Olympus E-PL1 Manual.

 So what is the bottom line?
 Is the Fujifilm X-A3 better than the Olympus E-PL1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.